 The application opens in early fall.

-- The deadline to apply for the PhD program is January 3, 2017, the first business day after the winter break.
+The deadline to apply for the PhD program is January 5, 2018.

 How do I apply?

 The Graduate School provides comprehensive information on all aspects of the application components and process here.

 Information for prospective graduate students in Physics can be found here.